 When the UE receives a DL packet on a QoS Flow for which the RQA is set RQI the UE creates a UE derived QoS rule and starts a timer set to the RQ Timer value.
 If there is already an existing UE derived QoS rule with the same packet filter the UE restarts the timer for this UE derived QoS rule.

-Upon timer expiry associated with a UE derived QoS rule the UE deletes the corresponding UE derived QoS rule.
+When the 5GC determines to deactivate reflective QoS, the SMF shall send to the UE via N1 interface the request to deletes the corresponding UE derived QoS rule.

 NOTE: The Reflective QoS control via Control Plane is used for coarse-grained control (i.e per QoS flow).

-Editor’s note: whether other means to deactivate Reflective QoS are needed is FFS

 Editor’s note: It is FFS how to minimize the impact on the UE of multiple RQ Timers